AguaClara/UASB/UASB_Manual_Spring2018.md

 Since biogas contains other gasses such as CO2, we must employ a correction factor to account for their contributions to the overall volume.
 We assume methane is 75%, as given in [Anaerobic Reactors](https://www.iwapublishing.com/sites/default/files/ebooks/9781780402116.pdf)

 It is important to note that this equation only gives an approximation of the actual biogas produced, and a fairly inaccurate one at that.
 Methanogensis is a very complicated biochemical process, and there are many other areas to consider that are not included in this equation, such as losses due to leakage, temperature effects, and the varying bacterial composition of the sludge blanket.
 As most considerations are losses, we consider the value given by this equation an **overapproximation** and design accordingly.
-For safety reasons, it is better to overestimate the volume produced rather than underestimate and design a system that will build up pressure.
+For safety reasons, it is better to overestimate the volume produced rather than underestimate and design a system that will dangerously pressurize flammable gas.
 Despite its problems, this equation still provides a good baseline value of the output biogas to inform the design process.

 #### Design Parameters
+Table 3: Design parameters for biogas production.
 | Parameters | Value | Justification of Design |
 | :-------: | :--------: | :--------------: |
 | COD Removal Efficiency, ```COD_eff``` | 70% | Based on [Van Lier Report](https://courses.edx.org/c4x/DelftX/CTB3365STx/asset/Chap_4_Van_Lier_et_al.pdf)  |